Last updated: October 21, 2022

 9 Private Arrangements

 9.1 The Tutor is not permitted to make private arrangements for tuition with Clients introduced to the Tutor by Principal Tutors during the term of this Agreement and for a year after it ends.

 9.2 If the Tutor does make a private arrangement, the Tutor will be liable to account to Principal Tutors for all sums received from the Client without deduction.
 No further Introductions will be made to such Tutor.

 9.3 If the Tutor receives a referral enquiry from a Client, the Tutor must advise the Client that Principal Tutors be contacted in the first instance to arrange the tuition and such tuition must be arranged and billed through the Platform.

 10.1 Principal Tutors will provide Introductions for Clients and Students to Tutors and vice versa.
-A fee structure will be agreed between Principal Tutors and the Client which must not be changed without written authority of Principal Tutors.
+A fee structure to be in force between the Client and Principal Tutors will be agreed between Principal Tutors and the Client which must not be changed without written authority of Principal Tutors.

-10.2 Principal Tutors will make available a Platform through which a Tutor can record data such as their schedule and hours taught.
-This data will be combined with Client data obtained from Principal Tutors to produce invoices to the Client for the tuition fee (which includes the Tutor’s fee and Principal Tutor’s fee)
+10.2 Principal Tutors will make available the Platform through which the Tutor must record data such as their schedule and hours taught.
+This data will be combined with Client data obtained from Principal Tutors to produce invoices to the Client for the tuition fee (which includes the Tutor’s fee and Principal Tutor’s fee).